This will be a weekend of barbecues, family and good times.

 Even having read that passage dozens of times, having read the testimony that was submitted recommending Sims – this man who rose from an impoverished, segregated life to marry, have a child and go off to war and not return due to his sense of honor and duty – for the Medal of Honor, trying to understand his sacrifice under fire still clutches the throat.

-And particularly in this day and age when way too much of what we read, hear and experience stems from the lives of men and women, at home and throughout the country, who carry with them a false sense of entitlement, that life owes them, that their community owes them.
+And particularly in this day and age when too much of what we read, hear and experience derives from the impacts of men and women, at home and throughout the country, who carry with them a false sense of entitlement, that life owes them, that their community owes them.

 Sims’ life and his sense of patriotism and courage shames them all and is a lesson all youngsters should be taught and understand, as some will walk the stage for graduation this weekend.

-And on this Memorial Day we pledge to have a fine time, spend the extra hour in bed if able, go to the beach, have a meal out, but do so remembering that for well over 200 years and counting men and women have paid a price for this holiday in blood.
+And this Memorial Day we pledge to have a fine time, spend the extra hour in bed if able, go to the beach, have a meal out, but do so remembering that for more than 200 years and still counting men and women have paid a price for this holiday in blood.

-That such men and women have existed through the decades, that they continue to walk among us, is reason for celebratory awe.
+That such men and women have existed through the years is sufficient to remember; that they continue to walk among us is reason for celebratory awe.